Damien Duff: Shelbourne

 On 3 November 2021, Duff was appointed as the first team manager of League of Ireland Premier Division club, Shelbourne.
 His first match in senior management was a 3–0 loss at home to rivals St Patrick's Athletic on 18 February 2022.
 Duff led Shels to a FAI Cup Final in his first season.

-While coaching for Shelbourne, Duff has criticised the English Football Leagues for not taking the League of Ireland, and Irish teams seriously, mainly in not valuing Irish League players at their true value.
+While coaching for Shelbourne, Duff has criticised the English Football Leagues for not taking the League of Ireland, and Irish teams seriously, mainly in not valuing the league's players at their true value.
 Duff stated "Do they think we're cavemen over here?
 That's the stuff you're dealing with.
 I think we're disrespected in terms of what we offer.
 It's 'ah Ireland, why would you loan players to Ireland?'
 That's the UK club mentality."

 At the end of Duff's second season in charge, he guided Shels in to UEFA Conference League qualifiers with a fourth place finish.
 Following the final match of the season in Drogheda, Duff spoke of his uncertainty of staying at Tolka Park as a result of the takeover by Turkish mogul Acun Ilıcalı and a difference in opinion in the club's future.
 Following a "concerted campaign" by Shels fans for Duff to remain at the club, Ilicali relinquished his ownership of Shels.

 On 1 November 2024, Duff guided Shelbourne to the title for the first time since 2006 after a 1–0 win against Derry City with the goal coming five minutes from time on the last day of the season at the Brandywell.
 Duff described the title win as "Hollywood" and said it was the "pinnacle of his career".
 Shels had been 25/1 outsiders to win the league at the start of the season.

 Duff stepped down as manager on 22 June 2025.